wtarreau/bootterm/README.md

 ### Changing the baud rate

 By default, the port's baud rate is maintained for ports that were already present before `bt` started.
 It will be forced to 115200 bauds for newly discovered ports.
-However the speed may be forced using `-b` followed by a speed.
+However the speed may be always forced using the `BT_PORT_BAUD_RATE` environment variable, or by using `-b` followed by a speed.
 Example below with a NodeMCU module:

 ```
 $ bt -b 74880